Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 - Object type
 - Text filter
-- Applicable attribute names
+- Applicable value names

 Clicking on an object type will display all associated entities in the results list.

 With the search field, after you enter text, press return to apply the text entered as a filter.

-Use the "Filter By" selections to choose attribute values of an object to filter.
+Use the "Filter By" selections to choose properties of an object to filter.

-To remove a filter, simply click the "X" next to the filter attribute.
+To remove a filter, simply click the "X" next to the property.

 .. image:: ../kc-docs/remove_filter.png